pavelmc/arduino-arcs/README.md

 _**Note:** It's a known fact that the Si5351 can output 3 frequencies at a time, but in this case two of the freqs shares a common VCO inside the chip; the Si5351 library make some sacrifices to get the outputs actives mining the accuracy of one of the outputs with a shared VCO._

-_Take that into account if you plan to use the 3 outputs, if one of the two shared VCO outputs is below 1 Mhz you will like to get the accuracy sacrificed._
+_Take that into account if you plan to use the 3 outputs, if one of the two shared VCO outputs is below 1 Mhz you will like to get the accuracy sacrificed.
+See more on the file Si5351_issues.md_

 ## Features in the TODO list ##